git —version — Insert the missing part of the command to check which version of Git (if any) is installed

 git log — View the history of commits for the repository

-git status -help — Show the possible options for the status
+git status -help — Show the possible options for the status command in command line

 git help —all — Show all git possible commands in command line